 - Juvenile Justice and Social Policy

 Clearly, PhD degrees in criminal justice explore some of the most relevant and complex issues in this industry.
 To flesh out your education, you may need to complete an internship in your chosen area of concentration.

 Your dissertation may be the longest piece of writing you do in your academic career.
 With an advisor, you develop a thesis and specific focus for the dissertation.
 You may spend several years writing your dissertation before defending it.
 Your advisor should have relevant experience in your intended area of research.

 Funding is a complicated area in doctoral study.
 Schools often provide their most promising PhD candidates with full or heavily discounted tuition.
 In return, you may be scheduled to work as a research or teaching assistant for up to 20 hours per week.
 There are other methods you can use to fund your education, particularly grants and scholarships.
-The Kansas Correctional Association Scholarship is awarded to criminal justice students every academic year.

 If you’re dedicated to spending your career in the criminal justice field, a PhD can help you become a leader.
 Get more information now by contacting criminal justice schools in KS.

 - New Mexico

 - Rhode Island